crossingts/cybersecurityfoundations/5.-cryptography-and-wireless-security/wireless-privacy-and-integrity-methods.md

 ## Learning objectives

-* Become familiar with key encryption and message integrity algorithms used in securing wireless networks
+* Explain the vulnerabilities in WEP that necessitated the development of TKIP and the Michael MIC
+- Differentiate between unkeyed hashes and keyed Message Authentication Codes (MACs) for ensuring data integrity
+- Describe the function of TKIP and the Michael MIC as interim security measures for WEP-era hardware
+- Identify AES-CCMP as the core security protocol for WPA2 and AES-GCMP for WPA3, highlighting their advantages over previous standards
+- Understand the progression from WPA to WPA3 as a response to evolving security threats and hardware capabilities

-This section covers key encryption and message integrity algorithms used in securing wireless networks, including TKIP (WPA), MIC (Message Integrity Check "Michael" in WPA), AES-CCMP (WPA2), and AES-GCMP (WPA3).
+This section traces the evolution of key encryption and integrity algorithms developed to protect Wi-Fi networks.
+It covers interim solutions like TKIP and the Michael MIC, which were designed for legacy hardware, their security limitations, and the modern, robust protocols that replaced them.
+More specifically, this sections cover the following encryption and integrity algorithms: TKIP (WPA), MIC (Message Integrity Check "Michael" in WPA), AES-CCMP (WPA2), and AES-GCMP (WPA3).

 ## Topics covered in this section